Willow Tree OT!

 At Willow Tree Occupational Therapy we are excited to be able to help children build motor skills, visual perceptual skills, core strength, sensory modulation skills, and social-emotional skills in a nurturing environment surrounded by natural opportunities for exploration and growth!

-Hannah is a third year student, studying Occupational Therapy.
+Hannah is a fourth year student, studying Occupational Therapy.
 She has worked with children in a variety of settings-both one on one and in groups/camp offerings.
 She is kind and creative, having a diverse background full of experiences with handwork and natural play.
 She has worked with adults with disabilities as part of the Special Olympics Equestrian Program and has a strong interest in the therapeutic benefits of horse back riding, as well as animal assisted therapy.
-She will be working at Willow Tree Occupational Therapy to help run our OT Inspired Groups.
+She works at Willow Tree Occupational Therapy to help run our Nature Groups.

 Nicole has 12 years experience as an Occupational Therapist.
 She has worked in both the Skilled Nursing Facility field and in the School System.